musically-ut/just-show-me-the-colors/README.md

 Just Show Me The Colors
 =======================

+There is a [demo](http://musically-ut.github.io/just-show-me-the-colors/) of this library in use.

 Import this library, call `justShowMeTheColors()` after the DOM has rendered, and see all _colors_ mentioned in the document get rendered in the _correct_ color.